alankrantas/microbit-micropython-cookbook/README.md

         since = utime.ticks_ms()
 ```

-This method would be useful if you want to do something at different intervals:
+This method would be useful if you want to do severl things at different intervals:

 ```python
 from microbit import display